Pika-Software/gm_url/README.md

     new(init: string/table/nil, url: URL?)

-    -- also calling tostring(...) with URLSearchParams given will result in getting serialized query
+    -- also calling tostring(...) with URLSearchParams given will result in getting serialized query -- also '#' can be used to get a total count of parameters (e.g. #searchParams)

     -- appends name and value to the end append(name: string, value: string?)